spokesfit/branding-assets/README.md

-# branding-assets
+# Spokes Branding Assets
-Spokes branding assets for use in media and promotion
+Spokes branding assets are available for use by partners, for media and marketing purposes.